 CGRP antibodies for the prevention of migraines

-Have you heard the news about the new, recently approved CGRP antibodies for the prevention of Migraine?
+Have you heard the news about the new, recently approved CGRP treatments for the prevention of Migraine?
 Here, we will try and cover some information about these exciting new treatment options for Migraine.

 Q: What are CGRP antibodies?